xyrusL/melon_mod_manager/web/README.md

 # Melon Mod Manager Website

-🌐 Marketing site for **Melon Mod Manager**, the desktop app for managing Minecraft mods, shader packs, and resource packs.
+🌐 **Melon Mod Manager**, the desktop app for managing Minecraft mods, shader packs, and resource packs.

 ## ✨ What This Folder Is